Free lacrosse scoreboard with countdown clock

 Gary Gait

-Gary Gait revolutionized lacrosse with a style of play that had never been seen before.
+Gary Gait reshaped lacrosse with a style of play that had never been seen before.
 The Canadian attackman became famous at Syracuse University for the "Air Gait" — a behind-the-crease, diving, airborne goal that changed the rules of the sport (the NCAA subsequently banned the move).
-Gait won three NCAA championships (1988, 1989, 1990) and is a member of the National Lacrosse Hall of Fame and the Canadian Lacrosse Hall of Fame.
+Gait won three NCAA championships (1988, 1989, 1990) and is a member of both the National Lacrosse Hall of Fame and the Canadian Lacrosse Hall of Fame.
 He dominated both field and box lacrosse, winning multiple NLL championships, and later became a successful coach.
 His creativity and showmanship expanded what people believed was possible in lacrosse.

 Mikey Powell